Azure/tech-debt-analytics/docs/index.md

 Application modernisation isn't a one-time event.
 It's a continuous process that requires visibility and tracking.
 This project aims to provide you with functionality to allow you to understand the modernisation needs and velocity of your organisation.

+This project consists of three main components:

+- Azure environment (`infra`): The infrastructure as code for the central framework that will ingest and host the modernisation reports
+- Shipper API (`shipper`): An Azure Function that CI/CD processes can submit modernisation json files to
+- Tech Debt Analytics Dashboard (`report`): A Power BI report that provides insights and analytics over submitted modernisation reports

 ## Goal

 Using our first party Azure Migration Application Assessment tooling, we want to allow you to build a continuous improvement and visibility approach to technical debt.
 By putting the assessment at the point of commit and posting the results to a central location you can get an instant view at the repository level or organisation level about modernisation needs.
 This will allow you to see trends and make decisions on where to focus your improvement efforts.